 High-dose oral acyclovir (800 mg five times a day), valacyclovir (1 g three times a day), or famciclovir (500 mg three times a day) for 7–10 days started within 72 hours after the appearance of the rash reduces the incidence of ocular complications but not of postherpetic neuralgia.
 Acute keratitis, or a “pseudo-dendrite,” can be treated with a topical antiviral such as ganciclovir 0.15% gel, 1 drop five times daily until healing has occurred and then 1 drop three times daily for 1 more week.
 Anterior uveitis requires additional treatment with topical corticosteroids and cycloplegics.
 Topical corticosteroids, which promote viral replication, may have to be delayed until the keratitis has resolved.
 Neurotrophic keratitis is an important cause of long-term morbidity.
 The role for long-term suppressive oral antiviral therapy in the setting of recurrent zoster eye disease is being studied.

-Any patient with suspected bacterial keratitis must be referred emergently to an ophthalmologist.
+Any patient with herpes zoster ophthalmicus and ocular symptoms or signs should be referred urgently to an ophthalmologist.